Skip Navigation

 Help your team develop strong writing skills.
 Book training: The Business Writing for Professionals Workshop.

-Technological advances have made it nearly impossible for today’s workers to avoid writing.
+Technological advances and a multitude of collaboration and communication tools have made it nearly impossible for today’s workers to avoid writing.
 For some jobs, it’s a core skill: Client service and salespeople interacting with customers; HR pros communicating with prospective employees; marketers convincing people to buy.
 But what about the rest of employees?

-For other roles, it may seem like an afterthought: the designer, the engineer, the accountant, the nurse, an IT professional.
-These aren’t writing jobs.
-But even for these jobs, poor writing has significant consequences: more stress, lower productivity, strained relationships, lost innovation and missed deadlines.
+For other roles, it may seem like an afterthought when the job doesn't specifically require writing.
+But even for these jobs, poor writing has significant consequences including more stress, lower productivity, strained relationships, lost innovation and missed deadlines.

 Consider a couple workplace writing challenges

-A salesperson has made contact with a prospective client.
+A salesperson makes contact with a prospective client.
 Now they must follow up with a reply email.
-Before they even begin, they have to plan for what they’ll say.
+Before they even begin, they have to plan what they’ll say.
 They must consider all the factors related to the client, all the details from the conversation about the product and pricing.
 They’ve got to answer all the questions while using a convincing and friendly tone.
-They may get a jumpstart with Artificial Intelligence (AI), but even a jumpstart will take planning.
+They may get a jumpstart with AI, but even a jumpstart will take planning.
 And even if AI writes the email draft, they’ve got to be able to check it, shorten it, and make sure it’s all accurate and conversational.

 We often don’t think of the planning stage as writing, but it’s a critical part of the process – one that many employees have never learned.
-Without it, this email or this customer service plan will be disorganized.
+Without it, the email or customer service plan they create will be disorganized.
 It may not win the sale or the approval of leadership.
 It may make the sender and – in the case of the salesperson – the organization look bad.

 Brenda R. Smyth